Returning to an Active Lifestyle After Serious Illness or Injury

 Throughout the last decade, I have learned valuable lessons on how to approach this.
 Most of these lessons came from me trying to re-enter an active lifestyle in a forced and unwise manner.

-Now that I’ve successfully returned to the activities I love, I want to share the things I have personally learned that I believe can assist you in safely and successfully transitioning into fitness and competition after suffering from a health condition.
-I have come across too many people who believe they can’t live a healthy life of movement and activity because of the things that have happened to them concerning their health.
+Now that I’ve successfully returned to the activities I love, I want to share the things I have personally learned that I believe can help you safely and successfully transition into fitness and competition after suffering from a health condition.
+I have come across too many people who think they can’t live a healthy life of movement and activity due to the health issues they have experienced.
 I’m here to tell you that you can.

 Slow is Fast

-Assuming you’ve been cleared by a doctor to return to exercise, you need to understand that you’re playing the long game here.
-You’re most likely not going to go from 0 to 100.
-I recommend that you don’t try.
+Assuming a doctor has cleared you to return to exercise, you need to understand that you’re playing the long game here.
+You’re unlikely to go from 0 to 100.
+I recommend that you not try.

-Before you start, you need to validate what you’ve been through, and why you may not be able to immediately do as much as you’d like to.
+Before you start, you need to validate what you’ve been through and why you may not be able to do as much as you’d like to immediately.
 This took me a long time to get through my head.
 For so many years, I was too hard on myself.
-I didn’t want to make excuses and I would tell myself that it didn’t matter what health issues I had suffered.
-It didn’t matter how I was currently feeling—I should simply turn on the jets and perform at 100 percent.
+I didn’t want to make excuses, and I would tell myself that it didn’t matter what health issues I had suffered.
+It didn’t matter how I was currently feeling—I should turn on the jets and perform at 100 percent.

-This is going to take time and patience.
-It’s going to require the need for you to listen to your body, finding the Goldilocks zone where you are safely pushing, but not pushing too hard.
-For example, maybe trade out that run for a short walk, or do some light bodyweight exercises instead of trying to pump iron in the gym right off the bat.
+This will take time and patience.
+It’s going to require you to listen to your body, finding the Goldilocks zone where you are pushing safely, but not too hard.
+For example, consider trading that run for a short walk, or doing some light bodyweight exercises instead of trying to pump iron in the gym right off the bat.

 Tune In

 However, if you’re just now getting back into it after illness or injury, you may need to take a different approach.
-This also applies to anyone dealing with a chronic condition that may impact your physical ability day to day, or week to week.
-Expect the possibility of a nonlinear upward trajectory.
+This also applies to anyone dealing with a chronic condition that may impact their physical ability on a day-to-day or week-to-week basis.
+Expect a possible nonlinear upward trajectory.
 Don’t force consistent output or consistent progress.
 Again, you’re playing the long game.

 If this is you, I would urge you to tune in.
 To listen.
 This doesn’t mean you should dive into things without a structured plan.
-Rather, you should be flexible with your plan—being willing to change aspects of it if need be, or even skip a workout altogether.
+Instead, be flexible with your plan—being willing to adjust aspects of it if necessary, or even skip a workout altogether.

 There are many times I’ve heard the phrase, “if I can't do the full workout, I just don't do it at all.”
 Something is always better than nothing.
-You don’t need to hit the ground running Day 1 with an insane training program.
+You don’t need to hit the ground running on Day 1 with an insane training program.
 There were times when my entire workout was just two push-ups.
 Do what you can; don’t wait until you’re 100% to begin.
-Start small, start with what feels best, work your way up slowly, and you’ll be surprised how this can help jump-start the process.
+Start small, begin with what feels most comfortable, and work your way up gradually.
+You’ll be surprised at how this can help jump-start the process.

 Be Realistic

 “I’m just so frustrated.
 I used to be able to do so much more”, is something else I hear quite frequently.
 I get it.
-It kills your confidence, it’s humbling—especially if you were active and fit before you were struggling with your health.
+It kills your confidence, and it’s humbling—especially if you were previously active and fit before struggling with your health.

-After a significant amount of time being bedridden, I started with walks that were less than 2 minutes.
+After spending a significant amount of time bedridden, I began with walks that were less than 2 minutes long.
 That was all I could safely handle.
 “I get stronger every step” was the mantra I recited in my head over and over.
-And when I reached my safe limit, I would congratulate myself for what I was able to do.
+And when I reached my safe limit, I would congratulate myself on what I had been able to do.
 It felt silly most of the time—I used to run marathons in the mountains—I would think.
 But it’s not about what you used to be able to do, it’s about what you’re able to do now.

 Celebrate the small victories: You worked out for 5 minutes?
 Great.
 You biked a mile?
 Incredible.
 Realize that every little thing you do is moving you in the right direction.
 A house is built one brick at a time.
 Focus your attention on the big picture, not just your current state.
 Realistic expectations set the stage for long-term success.